 As Director, Alex has carriage of the overall strategic direction of BIU.
 He has previously worked for the UK and NSW governments in a number of roles, including at the Prime Minister's Strategy Unit, in corporate planning and performance, environmental strategy, renewable energy policy, freedom of information, horizon scanning and future science policy.

-Cindy leads projects in the Transport portfolio.
+Cindy leads projects in the Transport and Education portfolio.
 Prior to joining BIU, Cindy was at the Department of Foreign Affairs and Trade’s innovationXchange working on private sector collaborations for social impact.
 Cindy is an economist, with a particular focus on private sector development, gender and economic policy in emerging economies.